maxmoneycash/cash-trading-game/MOBILE_PASSKEY_SOLUTION.md

 - ✅ **One codebase** - Works on desktop and mobile
 - ✅ **Progressive enhancement** - Falls back to wallet if passkeys unavailable
 - ✅ **Future-proof** - Passkeys are the future of web auth
+- ⚠️ **Keyless dependency** - Relies on Aptos-hosted keyless aggregator (no extra backend needed today, but requires HTTPS and platform support)

 ## Deployment Checklist